taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # Bugs
 Volume is at 100% when loading, but this shouldn't sound too loud because of the volume cap.
+The capture volumes block may cause audio artifacts when using volume sliders rather than fixed interval volume keys.

 # Setup
 1. Make sure you are running Ubuntu Concept from https://launchpad.net/~ubuntu-concept/+archive/ubuntu/x1e